How to end control battles with your child.

 Is it really about the coat or actually are you feeling tired and stressed?
 Would you handle it differently if you were in a better mood?

-Take a few seconds to think about how you would like the rest of the day or evening to go.
+Take a few seconds to think about how you would like the rest of the day or evening to go and fill your own cup before getting trapped in the battle.

 As hard as it is, if you’re frequently having power struggles it might be a sign that you and your child are a little out of sync and feeling disconnected.
-Going over and giving your child a tickle or pretending to check their ears in dramatic fashion to discover why they can’t hear you is much more likely to get a laugh and a positive response.
+Giving your child a tickle or pretending to check their ears in dramatic fashion to discover why they can’t hear you is much more likely to get a laugh and a positive response.

 Holding onto the big picture helps us relax – if taking five minutes for a snack and a chat before you ask them to do something helps, why wouldn’t you?